reversesigh/cosmos_node-initial_setup/04_config_node.md

 `persistent_peers = "cf10a45ead9e76d45b06dee97ef779e65103c78e@3.128.185.235:26656,91d50a7faf28fe301085f340a7d98a518e1243bd@44.236.220.165:26656"`

 After you are done editing `config.toml` be sure to press CTRL+X and save any changes you made.

-## Start sync! :)

-Once your configuration is complete and your state sync or snapshot sync is prepared, then you should be able to start your service and monitor the log live.

-`sudo systemctl start gaiad && sudo journalctl -u gaiad -f --output cat`

-You can check the status of your sync by running the following command.

-On the server run `curl localhost:26657/status` (change port if needed)
-On a local machine run `curl nodeip:26657/status` (change port if needed)

-Once you see `"catching_up": false` then you know you are fully synced.
-Congratulations.

-Now that youre node is fully synced and live, let's make an [SSH Key](https://github.com/reversesigh/cosmos_node-initial_setup/blob/main/05_ssh_key_login.md)